youngie16/PracticalMachineLearning/README.md

 The markdown document contained in this repository contains the code and output for the assignment, including the predicted values on the test data.

+The markdown document contained in this gh-pages section of this repository contains the code and output for the assignment, including the predicted values on the test data.

+The compiled HTML code can be found at :https://youngie16.github.io/PracticalMachineLearning/
 #